okeeffed/developer-notes/manual/System-Design/Interviews.md

 3. What network bandwidth usage are we expecting?
 This will be crucial in deciding how we will manage traffic and balance load between servers.

 ## 4. Modelling Data

+Defining the data model early will clarify how data will flow among different components of the system.
+Later, it will guide towards data partitioning and management.
+The candidate should be able to identify various entities of the system, how they will interact with each other, and different aspect of data management like storage, transportation, encryption, etc.